kmkr/spaden/README.md

 # Spaden - the FINN.no CSS framework

-There is a Scandinavian figure of speech which is [call a spade a spade](https://en.wikipedia.org/wiki/Call_a_spade_a_spade).
-The is the reason this project is called Spaden.
+There is a figure of speech which is to [call a spade a spade](https://en.wikipedia.org/wiki/Call_a_spade_a_spade).
+This is (not) the reason this project is called Spaden.

 [![travis status](https://api.travis-ci.org/finn-no/spaden.png)](https://travis-ci.org/finn-no/spaden)